open-sdg/open-sdg/docs/open-sdg-features.md

 An example of using the **Not applicable** option is [Rwanda's Reporting status page](https://sustainabledevelopment-rwanda.github.io/reporting-status/).

 ## Display data for national indicators as well as global indicators
 One way of displaying national indicators on an Open SDG platform is by adding them in the same section as the global indicators and tagging them as national.
-An example of this is [Armenia's platform].
+An example of this is [Armenia's platform](https://armstat.github.io/sdg-site-armenia/1/).

 Another way of displaying national indicators is by having them on separate pages.
 An example of this is [Poland's platform](http://sdg.gov.pl/en).
 Even though Poland's site has undergone a lot of customisation since it started off as Open SDG platform, this example shows what is possible.